 - PowerPoint Text Extraction Method - determines whether the processing engine uses PowerPoint or dtSearch to extract text from PowerPoint files during publish.

 - Native - tells Relativity to use PowerPoint to extract text from PowerPoint files.

-- Native (failover to dtSearch) - tells Relativity to use PowerPoint to extract text from PowerPoint files with dtSearch as a backup text extraction method if extraction fails.
+- Native (failover to dtSearch) - tells Relativity to use PowerPoint to extract text from PowerPoint files with dtSearch as a backup text extraction method if Native text extraction is unsuccessful.

-- dtSearch (failover to Native) - tells Relativity to use dtSearch to extract text from PowerPoint files with Native as a backup text extraction method if extraction fails.
+- dtSearch (failover to Native) - tells Relativity to use dtSearch to extract text from PowerPoint files with Native as a backup text extraction method if dtSearch text extraction is unsuccessful.
 This typically results in faster extraction speeds; however, we recommend considering some differences between dtSearch and Native extraction.
 For example, dtSearch doesn't support extracting watermarks from pre-2007 PowerPoint files, and also certain metadata fields aren't populated when using dtSearch.
 For more considerations like this, see dtSearch special considerations.